nextking12/physec-portfolio/README.md

 ## About Me

-Security professional transitioning with a passion for backend software engineering and technical security roles.
+Security professional with a passion for backend software engineering and technical security roles.
 I combine deep security domain expertise — physical security, program management, enterprise infrastructure — with hands-on development experience in Java/Spring Boot and Go.

 Currently focused on roles where security knowledge and engineering skills intersect: IAM systems, security emgineering and tooling, infrastructure protection.